Skip to Content

 Thread Count and Looper Systems

-Your serger’s thread capacity and looper systems work like a well-choreographed dance.
-Modern overlock machines offer 2/3/4 thread options, with some models featuring up to 8-thread capacity for maximum versatility.
+Modern overlock machines typically offer 2/3/4 thread configurations, with premium models boasting up to 5 threads for maximum versatility.

 Speed and Efficiency Comparison